 Too much screen time can affect your child’s focus, sleep, and learning

 Screens are everywhere; from tablets and TVs to smartphones and gaming consoles.
-While technology can be educational and entertaining, it can affect your child’s attention, memory, sleep, and behaviour.
-Here’s what parents need to know.
+While technology can be educational and entertaining, it can also affect your child’s attention, memory, sleep, and behaviour.
+The bad news, however, is that prolonged or unstructured screen use may influence attention span, memory, and emotional regulation, especially in growing children.

 The problem with excessive screen time